Overview

 - open the Start menu and type regedit in the search bar at the bottom.

-- In the Registry Editor, navigate to the following key (this will only change the shell for the “Kiosk User" account):
+- In the left panel of the Registry Editor, navigate to the following key (this will only change the shell for the “Kiosk User" account):

 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon